rticommunity/rtishapesdemo-android/ShapesDemo/README.md

     1. Open Properties for the ShapesDemo project
     2. Select "Java Build Path", and in the "Libraries" tab, use "Add External JAR" to add "nddsjava.jar" from
        $(NDDSHOME)/class/
-    3. Also add "libnddsjava.so", "libnddsc.so", and "libnddscore.so" from $(NDDSHOME)/lib/armv7aAndroid2.3gcc4.8jdk
+    3. Copy "libnddsjava.so", "libnddsc.so", and "libnddscore.so" from $(NDDSHOME)/lib/armv7aAndroid2.3gcc4.8jdk
-    4. Change to the "Order and Export" tab, use the Up/Down buttons to order the added files such that from top to bottom, the files appear in the following order

-       nddsjava.jar
-       libnddsjava.so
-       libnddsc.so
-       libnddscore.so
+       into the project directory libs/armeabi-v7a

 6. Generate the type support code for Java

    (assuming that you have RTI Connext DDS properly installed and with the $(NDDSHOME) environment variable set to the installation directory of connext.5.x/ndds.5.x.x